-As the Russians invaded West Prussia near the end of World War 2, they rounded up abled bodied Germans to ‘work’ a slave labor in their Gulags.
+As the Russians invaded West Prussia near the end of World War 2, they rounded up abled bodied Germans to ‘work’ as slave labor in their Gulags.
 These ‘unlucky’ Germans (some three million) were shipped by train to forced labor camps in the far East.
-Frieda Senger, along with her friend and neighbor, Edith Ebel, were among those shipped by rail into the Russian Gulags; in her case trip was to prisons some 1700 miles or 2700 kms east.
+Frieda Senger, along with her friend and neighbor, Edith Ebel, were among those shipped by rail into the Russian Gulags; in her case, the trip was to prisons some 1700 miles or 2700 kms east.
 She, like many others, was deported from her and her husband’s lands (which were now in the hands of the Russians) and forced into slavery; she was not seen or heard from again for some 2 and one half years.

-Based upon research conducted on our behalf by the Deutsches Rotes Kruez we finally know the names and location of the Gulags in which she was interred.
+Based upon research conducted on our behalf by the Deutsches Rotes Kruez, we finally know the names and location of the Gulags in which she was interred.
 Until we find better photos, Perm in the Urals provides a reasonable example.

-The photo is of Frieda Senger in 1951 following the marriage of her daughter Luise to Frederick Rabideau.
+The photo (right) is of Frieda Senger in 1951 following the marriage of her daughter Luise to Frederick Rabideau.
 She is wearing a coat sent to her by Leona Rabideau, mother of Frederick Rabideau.